arkatebi/OpenWorld-problem/README.md

 <a name="genTestSet" />
 #### Generate Test Set

-This program will extract the sequences of the proteins that do not have experimental evidence codes in a UniProt/SwissProt at time t1 but gained experimental evidence codes at time t2:
+This program will extract the sequences of the proteins whose annotations did not have experimental evidence codes in a UniProt/SwissProt file at time t1 but gained experimental evidence codes at time t2:

 ```
-python xTest_testSet -I1=uniprot_sprot.dat.2010_01 -I2=uniprot_sprot.dat.2011_01
+python xTract_testSet -I1=uniprot_sprot.dat.2010_01 -I2=uniprot_sprot.dat.2011_01

 ```
-The first input file uniprot_sprot.dat.2010_01 is the UniProt/SwissProt file at t1 and the second input file uniprot_sprot.dat.2011_01 is the UniProt/SwissProt at time t2.
-The name of a SwissProt file should have the format: a file name prefix followed by the exact string .dat. followed by the time string (in yyyy_mm format).
+The first input file uniprot_sprot.dat.2010_01 is the UniProt/SwissProt file at t1 and the second input file uniprot_sprot.dat.2011_01 is the UniProt/SwissProt file at time t2.
+The name of a SwissProt file should have the format: a file name prefix followed by the exact string .dat. followed by the time stamp (in yyyy_mm format).
 The program generates the following six output files - two files for each ontological category:

 ```